PerseiX/piggy-bank/.ai/ui-plan.md

   - All graphs include ARIA labels and textual summary lines.
   - Keyboard focus is managed for modals and dialogs; forms expose error messages via ARIA `aria-invalid` and `aria-describedby`.
   - Color is not the only indicator for performance; use icons/text as well.

+- **Security**:
+  - Sanitize and safely render all user-provided strings; prefer escaping in templates.
+  - Adopt a sensible Content Security Policy; avoid inline scripts/styles.
+  - JWT stored in `localStorage` for MVP (documented XSS risk); plan migration to httpOnly cookies in production.

 ## 7. Mapping user stories to UI (high-level)